MudasirSherwani/OOP-School-Library/README.md

 >In this project, I have build school library app.
 In this initial step, I have implemented the classes to represent students and teachers.

+## Decorate a Class.
+In this section of project i have used the Decorator design pattern to correct the names of person.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>